ITIL Framework Explained (Updated)

 ITIL methodologies encompass a set of best practices for IT service management, focusing on aligning IT services with business needs.

-What is difference between ITIL and ITSM?
+What is the difference between ITIL and ITSM?

 ITIL is a framework for IT service management (ITSM), while ITSM is a broader approach that encompasses managing all aspects of IT services.